 Subclause (3)(b) does not apply if the verifier's terms of use of the information prevent such disclosure.

+Contingent projects

+For each proposed contingent project, the verifier must provide an opinion as to whether that project satisfies the following criteria:

+it is-

+reasonably required of a GDB in meeting the expenditure objective; and

+one that associated assets are likely to be commissioned,

+during the CPP regulatory period;

+a commencement date cannot be forecast with an appropriate degree of specificity by comparison with other proposed projects;

+the total of capex forecast and opex forecast in relation to the project-

+as disclosed in the CPP proposal exceeds 10% of the value of the CPP applicant’s annual revenue in the most recently completed disclosure year in respect of an ID determination;

+is reasonable in dollar terms; and

+would be likely, when forecast with reasonable certainty, to meet the expenditure objective.

+For each proposed trigger event, the verifier must provide an opinion as to whether it meets the requirements of clause 5.7.5(3).

 Completeness of CPP proposal

 A verification report must-

-list the information in and relating to the CPP proposal provided by the CPP applicant to the verifier;
+list the information in, and relating to, the CPP proposal provided by the CPP applicant to the verifier, that was relied upon by the verifier in fulfilling its obligations under Schedule G;

 state each type of information in respect of which this schedule requires the verifier's consideration or opinion that the verifier considers has been omitted from the CPP proposal, including information that is incomplete or insufficient, and the relevant requirement in Part 5, Subpart 5 to provide the information in question;